rmporsch/rmporsch.github.io/_posts/2023-11-18-MBA-Thesis.md

 contrast, other firms might be less inclined to collaborate with competitors in these scenarios as there might lose control of their OSS contributions.
-Some evidence for this theory comes from a study by [@oneil2022] who demonstrated selective cooperation of companies within OSS projects.
+Some evidence for this theory comes from a study by
+{% cite oneil2022 %} who demonstrated selective cooperation of companies within OSS projects.
 In their analysis of 135 projects on the popular open-source platform GitHub, the authors identified non-overlapping contribution territories among major technology companies.
 Specifically,